Brightscout/mattermost-test-management/data/test-cases/plugins/MS Teams sync/Message sync/Message_deleted.md

 **Step 1**

-1. Delete the desired message from the linked channel in Teams.
+1. Delete the desired message from the linked channel or DM/GM in Teams.
-2. Go back to the linked channel in MM.
+2. Go back to the linked channel or DM/GM in MM.

 **Step 2**

 1. After completing step 1, click on the undo option in Teams presented to the user.
-2. Go back to the linked channel in MM and refresh the page.
+2. Go back to the linked channel or DM/GM in MM and refresh the page.

 **Expected**